Hlufies/Algorithm_Learning/NIPS/Rebuttal.md

-## Reviewer z2Ei

 Dear Reviewer z2Ei, thank you very much for your careful review of our paper and your thoughtful comments.
 We hope that the following responses will help clarify any potential misunderstandings and alleviate your concerns.

 **Q1:** Regarding “Moreover, we implement layer-wise guidance dropout by selectively zeroing out portions of \( s_{1:m} \), thereby diminishing the decoder’s dependency on sub-vector correlations.”
 Is there existing literature that supports this conclusion?
 Could you provide a more detailed explanation?

 **R1:** Thank you for your comments and we do understand your concerns.
 To further alleviate your concerns, we provide more explanations.
-- Firstly, our goal is to achieve a bidirectional mapping between images and disentangled variables \( s_{1:m} \).
-By reducing the co-adaptations between Unet layers, it enhances the model's generalization ability, meaning that neurons are less likely to rely too much on each other, thereby achieving decoupling.
+- Firstly, **our goal is to achieve a bidirectional mapping between images and disentangled variables \( s_{1:m} \).** By reducing the co-adaptations between Unet layers, it enhances the model's generalization ability, meaning that neurons are less likely to rely too much on each other, thereby achieving decoupling.
 The dropout guided by zeroing out disentangled variables during training essentially aims to encourage the model to obtain linearly independent solutions for \( s_{1:m} \).

 - Second, the latest SOTA paper SODA[1] (presented at CVPR 2024, a self-supervised diffusion model designed for representation learning) suggests that disentangled latent spaces can better represent the generated images. **In the conclusion of the reference[1]: To improve localization and reduce correlations among the \( m \) sub-vectors, we present layer masking – a layer-wise generalization of classifier-free guidance [2].** The reference provides ample ablation experiments to validate it.